Frank Sheeran: Early life

+After getting expelled, Frank joined a traveling carnival as a laborer which Frank described as:...No Ringling Brothers; it was a honky-tonk carnival.This carnival would take Frank up and down the Eastern Seaboard until they reached Maine where he joined a logging company where he would find himself boxing his coworkers again.
+He worked other odd jobs and made his way back to Philadelphia where Frank would discover another one of his passions in dancing.

 World War II

 Sheeran enlisted in the United States Army in August 1941, completed basic training near Biloxi, Mississippi, and was assigned to the military police.
 Following the attack on Pearl Harbor, he volunteered for training in the Airborne at Fort Benning, Georgia, but he dislocated his shoulder and was transferred to the 45th Infantry Division, known as "The Thunderbirds" and "The Killer Division".
 On July 14, 1943, he set sail for North Africa.

 Sheeran served 411 days of combat duty—a significant length of time, as the average was around 100 days.
 His first combat experience was during the Italian Campaign, including the invasion of Sicily, the Salerno landings, and the Anzio Campaign.
 He then served in the landings in southern France and the invasion of Germany.